ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 ## Collaborators

-Here is the list of people who contributed to this project.
+Here is a biosketch of the team that we would like to put together for this project.
+You are welcome to join even if you don't fit in one of thee categories.
+* The ICESat-2 enthusiast
+* The Machine Learning enthusiast
+* The Ocean enthusiast

 ## Data & Methodology